 Those last two may have a point!
 Personally I put myself in the survey as having depression as it is my overriding condition, but I do also have anxiety.

 Below is a chart detailing the breakdown of mental health conditions of adults in the UK in 2016 (source cited under the graph).
-The interesting thing here to note is that generally speaking anxiety is far more common than depression, but not reflected as such in our survey.
-The reason for this remains unclear*, however my personal assumption being that those suffering from anxiety are more likely to think twice before selecting one of the options given others on facebook may see their answer.
+The interesting thing to note is that generally speaking anxiety is far more common than depression.
+However this is not reflected as such in our survey.
+The reason for this remains unclear*.
+However my personal assumption being that those suffering from anxiety are more likely to think twice before selecting one of the options given others on facebook may see their answer.

 Perhaps linked to the concern of who may or may not answer such a survey, there was also a comment of the survey being intrusive.
-The survey is open to that accusation as the results of what you vote for can be seen by others on facebook – who else being down to the privacy settings on your own account.
-As such it can be seen in this negative way, though we only want people to take part in these surveys who feel comfortable doing so.
-We do encourage openness on the topic as we believe strongly that the more we talk, the more open we are the more we can chip away at stigma.
-However we aren’t naïve, we know that stigma is still rife and so fully appreciate the bravery of everyone answering these surveys in such a public setting.
+The survey is open to that accusation as how you have voted can be seen by others on facebook.
+Exactly who else being down to the privacy settings on your own account.
+We only want people to take part in these surveys who feel comfortable doing so.
+We do encourage openness on the topic.
+Additionally, we believe strongly that the more we talk, and are open, the more we can chip away at stigma.
+However we aren’t naïve, we know that stigma is still rife.
+As such we fully appreciate the bravery of everyone answering these surveys in such a public setting.

 *It should be noted from a research perspective that the results are likely impacted by the fact that those not comfortable answering will not have done so.
 As such the results are a cross section of those who feel comfortable answering such a question.
 All research has such issues (if you take the temperature of water, you alter the temperature when the thermometer enters the water) and should be taken into account before making assumptions from such reesearch.